jasonmccreary/blog-posts/2012-10-16-install-pear-pecl-mac-os-x.md

 ---
-title: Install PEAR and PECL on Mac OS X
+title: "Install PEAR and PECL on Mac OS X"
+heading: "Install PEAR and PECL on Mac OS X"
 author: Jason McCreary
-excerpt: This post outlines how to install PEAR and PECL on Mac OS X.
+excerpt: "This post outlines how to install PEAR and PECL on Mac OS X."
+subheading: "This post outlines how to install PEAR and PECL on Mac OS X."
 layout: post
 comments: true
 permalink: /2012/10/install-pear-pecl-mac-os-x/